U.S. says market access for China tied to key issues

 A stronger, more market-determined renminbi will provide China the “independence and flexibility to respond to future changes in growth and inflation,” he said.

+China also eased some restrictions on its currency by doubling the size of the yuan’s trading band against the dollar.

+“The economic relationship between the United States and China provides significant benefits to both our nations.
+Even though we compete in many areas, our economic strengths are largely complementary,” he said.

-Geithner and Secretary of State Hillary Clinton will meet with their Chinese counterparts next week as part of on ongoing dialogue designed to strengthen ties between the world’s two largest economies.
+Geithner and Secretary of State Hillary Clinton will meet with their Chinese counterparts next week as part of a series of ongoing talks designed to strengthen ties between the world’s two largest economies.

 U.S. lawmakers acknowledged that the majority of states and congressional districts were benefiting from a jump in U.S. exports to China, but said more had to be done to open Chinese markets to American goods and services.